 The EU SFDR is aimed at providing investors with adequate information with which they can assess and compare sustainable investment options.
 Unlike previous years, the information is now presented in a more standardized way for decision-making.
 It also solves the problem of greenwashing by creating greater transparency around ESG claims so investors and the broad public can scrutinize the sustainability claims businesses provide.

 Why is the EU SFDR important?

-Before the SFDR came into force, several recommendations were devised by rating agencies, financial institutions and other entities but no ESG reporting template gained acceptability across board.
+Before the SFDR came into force, several recommendations were devised by rating agencies, financial institutions, and other entities but no ESG reporting template gained acceptability across the board.
 SFDR creates a unified set of reporting standards and, thus, represents a major milestone in the move to the consolidation of ESG standards globally.